Skip to main content

 get_incident

-Retrieve comprehensive incident details including timeline, affected applications, impact assessment, and resolution status from the Coroot observability platform.
+Retrieve comprehensive incident details including timeline, affected applications, impact, and resolution status for a specific incident.

 Instructions